Rabban Hormizd: Life

-country of Marga went and settled down in the mountain of Beth 'Edhrai near the Assyrian town of Alqosh.
+country of Marga went and settled down in the mountain of Beth 'Edhrai near the town of Alqosh.
 When he had been there some little time the people in the neighbourhood offered to build him a monastery, the present Rabban Hormizd Monastery.
-The following part of the life of Rabban Hormizd is marked by episodes in which the saint opposed the miaphysite monks of the Mar Mattai Monastery.
+The following part of the life of Rabban Hormizd is marked by episodes in which the he opposed the miaphysite monks of the Mar Mattai Monastery, which housed the Catholicate of the Syriac Orthodox Church in Persia.